Strings

 Protected Members

-The access control of the protected members is similar to that of private members and as most significance in inheritance.
+The access control of the protected members is similar to that of private members and is most significant in inheritance.

 Public Members

-The members of a class which are to be visible (accessible) outside the class, should be declared in public section.
-All data members and functions declared in the public section of the class can be accessed without any restriction from any where in the program.
+The members of a class which are to be visible (accessible) outside the class, should be declared in the public section.
+All data members and functions declared in the public section of the class can be accessed without any restriction from anywhere in the program.

 Visibility of class members